aribecker/reddit-app/README.md

 * Rename and adapt the sample list of my starter project

 ## STEP 3: BEHAVIOUR.
 Estimated 2 hrs
+UPDATE: It took me 2:25 hrs

 * Responsive Left-right panel.
 Using a button to show the left panel.
 No swipe.
 No animations
 * Dismiss post Redux
 * Show post Redux
 * Details panel without styling

+Update: This item will be implemented in STEP 6
 * Dismiss all posts Redux

  Update: